 The whole purpose of driving people to your website is to encourage them to contact your law firm for a service consultation.
 Generally speaking, the more leads your website generates, the more conversions you enjoy.
 If you’re doing it right, the more conversations you get, the more clients you’ll engage.
 Track the leads your marketing efforts generate by capturing names, phone numbers, and email addresses.

-Ideally, you would also take time to define what a quality lead looks like at your law firm.
+Ideally, you would also take time to define what a quality lead looks like at your law firm so that you can use this for marketing KPIs.
 Who is your ideal client?
 What do they want when they find your website?
 Do they just want contact information to call you immediately?
 Or do they want to spend some time on the site looking around, getting to “know” you, and exploring your experience before deciding whether they’ll reach out?
 If your display ads generate plenty of traffic (but an abundance of irrelevant leads), your campaign is underperforming (and probably dramatically).
 You might reevaluate that campaign to improve the quality of leads it generates, which would, in turn, increase the likelihood that you’ll turn those quality leads into profitable clients.

 Eventually, you’ll probably realize that tracking where all those leads come from (organic search, referrals, social media, email marketing, etc.) is a somewhat empty metric without more context.
 That is, how did they ultimately reached you and how often did they convert into profitable clients?
 That’s why it’s important to calculate your “conversion rate.”
 If your website generates gaggles of visitors but only sees a few convert into real leads, your website may be failing you in the conversion department.
 So how can you tweak your website design and content to turn more fly-by visitors into potential clients?
 It may require fresh website content that’s more engaging and relevant, a reimagined site navigation to help potential customers to find what they’re looking for, and work to ensure your marketing campaigns target the right demographics.
 You may also toy around with improving (then testing) your calls to action.
 And you might consider lead-to-client ratios and conversion rates for the landing pages you use.